mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Determine best case usage scenarios for natively compiled stored procedures

+Natively compiled stored procedures are used with memory-optimized tables.
+The best case usage scenarios are:

+* When very high performance is needed.
+* Queries that execute frequently.

+Natively compiled stored procedures are also good at:

+* Aggregation
+* Nested-loop joins
+* Multi-statement CRUD operations
+* Complex expressions
+* Procedural logic

+It is a bad option if only processing a single row.

 <a name="enable_collection_of_execution_statistics_for_natively_compiled_stored_procedures"></a>

 #### Enable collection of execution statistics for natively compiled stored procedures